 - have fulfilled the language requirement. - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
-All courses carrying graduate credit, including transfer hours on the approved Plan of Study, will be calculated in this grade point average. - have an approved Plan of Study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examinations" form to the English Graduate Office three weeks before the examinations begin.
+All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - have an approved plan of study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examinations" form to the English Graduate Office three weeks before the examinations begin.

 Exam Areas.

-Students must answer four questions from the following three areas
+Students must answer a total of four questions.
+They must answer at least one question from each of the following three areas.

-- 1. Professional Writing Theory

-- 2. History of Scientific and Technical Writing

-- 3. Information Design
+- 1. Theories in Rhetoric and Professional Writing - 2.
+Genre and Discourse - 3.
+Style, Editing, and Visual Rhetoric and Design